melismac/MNR-AIpoweredMuseumLabels/README.md

 - Accessibility label: *"Ascolta il testo"* (Listen to the text) with aria-live="assertive" while reading.
 - Room footer CTA is always the **name of the next room** as the button label: *"Sala 1"*, *"Sala 2"* — not "Next" or "Continue".

-### The vibe
-Museum-curator-over-your-shoulder.
-Encouraging, a little romantic about history, never condescending.
-The young-visitor profile gets the same respectful tone as the expert profile — only the complexity of the referenced material changes.

 ## VISUAL FOUNDATIONS

-### Overall vibe
-**Google-Sites-like chrome around painterly content.** The UI is intentionally plain — white cards, soft grey page background, one red accent — and gets out of the way of the artwork.
-Risorgimento-era oil paintings and photographs of the museum rooms do the visual heavy lifting.

 ### Colors
 - **Primary: red `#dc2626`** (`--emu-red-500`) — extracted from the exclamation mark in the logo's "!R" mark.
 Used exclusively for the primary CTA.
 Hover darkens to `#b91c1c`, active to `#991b1b`.
 The earlier stylesheet (`style.css`) transitioned primary-to-charcoal on hover; the later WCAG-corrected stylesheet (`style2.css`) uses red→darker-red instead. **We adopt the darker-red behavior** — it reads as "the same action, pressed" rather than "a different action".